-- Change 10% of the aquarium’s water each hour, until you exchange 40% of the total water volume.
+- Change 10% of the aquarium’s water each hour, until you exchange 30 to 40% of the total water volume.

 - Add a water conditioner that detoxifies ammonia if the levels are above 2.5 ppm.

-- Add a beneficial bacteria starter 24 hours of adding the water conditioner.
+- Add a beneficial bacteria starter 24 hours after adding the water conditioner.

 You’ll need to use a liquid test kit and confirm that the ammonia levels in the aquarium are elevated.

 Test strips only give rough estimations and when you’re dealing with ammonia you need to assess the situation as precisely as possible.

 Even 0.5 ppm (parts per million) of ammonia in the water can be detrimental to a Betta fish and, in some cases, suddenly kill the pet.

 If you happen to have the API Master test kit on hand (link to see it on Amazon) it will do the job as it is one of the best liquid test kits.